oracle-livelabs/oci/security-experience/ocw-introduction/ocw-introduction.md

 ### Objectives

-* Execute your first security assessment by launching a Python script (provided in this workshop) in Oracle Cloud Shell.
+* Execute your first security and compliance assessment by launching a Python script in Oracle Cloud Shell.
 Oracle Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console, and provides an ephemeral machine to use as a host for a Linux shell.
-The script generates your security assessment reports in CSV files, and stores these files in two locations simulataneously:
+The script generates your security and compliance assessment reports in CSV files, and stores those files in two locations simulataneously:

     * The Cloud Shell Linux machine
     * An Object Storage bucket

 * Transfer the security assessment reports from the Cloud Shell Linux machine to an Autonomous Database table via REST API calls.
-* An APEX application hosted in the same Autonomous Database will act as your Security Center dashboard.
-* Check all results of your security assessments in the Security Center dashboard, and navigate through the different pages to check available security services that you could deploy in OCI.
+* Check all results of your security and compliance assessments in the Security and Compliance Center.
+Navigate through the different pages to check available security services available in OCI.
-* Have an overview of some basic security services in OCI.
+* Have a look and try some main security services in OCI.

 Below you can see the architecture components for this Unique Security Experience: